code-423n4/2023-08-shell/README.md

 * Errors already described
   * Failure when deploying a pool with incorrect prices (see above)
+  * any findings around "permissionless" deployment, although contract deployment is permissionless but in the near/distant future only the shell team will deploy this contract
   * BoundaryError
   * AmountError
   * CurveError